ahmeddo7a/simple_shell/README.md

 Simple Shell Project
 Description

-This project is a simple version of the linux shell made for Holberton School.
+This project is a simple version of the linux shell made for Alx Africa.
 This simple_shell is a command line interpreter, created using the C programming Language and it can do many functionalities that a real shell does.
 Requirements

 Simple_shell is designed to run in the Ubuntu 14.04 and to be compiled using the GNU compiler collection v. gcc 4.8.4.